Thai / Cambodia Border Refugee Camps 1975-1999

 Site II - Sub-Camps

-Site II consisted of many of the old KPNLF camps which had been overrun by Vietnamese offensives and the civilian populations brought together in one place.
-Each sub-camp had its own Khmer administration and these spent as much time squabbling amongst themselves as they did making sure they got their own fair share but little time looking after their people.
+Site II consisted of many of the old KPNLF camps which had been overrun by Vietnamese offensives and the civilian populations had been brought together in one place.
+Each sub-camp had its own Khmer administration and these spent much of their time squabbling amongst themselves and making sure they got their own fair share but little time looking after their people.
+NGO staff were not permitted to remain in the camps after 4PM.
+At night the camps could take on a more military air with tanks and other military vehicles occasionally rumbling through the streets.

 Site II / Site 2 Sub-Camps